vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 - [Cloud Protection network connectivity](/defender-endpoint/configure-network-connections-microsoft-defender-antivirus) is turned on.

-- The antimalware client version must be `4.18.1906.x` or later.
+- The anti-malware client version must be `4.18.1906.x` or later.
 See [Monthly platform and engine versions](/defender-endpoint/microsoft-defender-antivirus-updates).

 ### Network Protection requirements